boostorg/ptr_container/doc/faq.rst

 The problem refers to the relatively troublesome way C++ supports Object Oriented programming in connection with containers of pointers to polymorphic objects.
-In a language without garbage collection, you end up using either a container of pointer pointers or a container that takes ownership of the pointers.
+In a language without garbage collection, you end up using either a container of smart pointers or a container that takes ownership of the pointers.
 The hard part is to find a safe, fast and elegant solution.

-Are the pointer containers faster and do they have a better memory  footprint than a container of pointer pointers?
+Are the pointer containers faster and do they have a better memory  footprint than a container of smart pointers?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 The short answer is yes: they are faster and they do use less memory; in